-LSNYC shall establish a fund of \$260,000 per year to assist bargaining unit members with educational debt (i.e. law school, social work school, undergraduate, graduate, paralegal certificate, etc.) related to their job function.
+- General Provision: LSNYC shall establish a fund of \$260,000 per year to assist (A) bargaining unit members with educational debt (i.e. law school, social work school, undergraduate, graduate, paralegal certificate, etc.) related to their job function.
 Benefits provided under this fund will be determined based on household income and assets in the fund and will be contingent upon fulfillment of term-of-employment obligations that will be determined.
 LSNYC will establish a Union-Management Committee to make recommendations for an appropriate mechanism for administration of this fund.
-The parties agree that the \$260,000 provided for loan reimbursement will be distributed by September 1st in each calendar year based on eligibility during the prior calendar year.
+The parties agree that applications for loan reimbursement will open by April 30th in each calendar year and that the \$260,000 provided for loan reimbursement will be distributed by August 1st in each calendar year based on eligibility during the prior calendar year.
 The plan shall distribute available funds based on level of indebtedness and family income and in accordance with the plan adopted by the LSNYC board.
+In the event the entire fund is not disbursed in any single year, LSNYC will roll over and add the remaining balance to the following year's fund. - (B) New Employees: All employees hired in the previous twelve months before applications open will be eligible for reimbursement for the portion of the previous calendar year that they were employed by LSNYC.